madrackwp/CZ2002-Project/README.md

 *Students on waitlist will be placed in a queue whereby when there is available slot, the first in queue will be allocated the slot.
 A notification will be sent to the student.

 The images below show the console displays when logged in as a student and a staff respectively.
+**Use STARSUI.java to run the program!**
 ### Student Console ###
 ![StudentConsole](https://user-images.githubusercontent.com/70562873/100107529-b4eedf80-2ea4-11eb-9c60-d644fd2b956a.JPG)
 ### Staff Console ###